l6174/realme_downgrade_guides/windows.md

 7. Extract firmware, Select scatter file in SP Flash Tool from extracted firmware.
 (MT6768_Android_Scatter.txt)

+8. Untick these partitions if you don't want OTA updates (optional):
+- Opporeserve2
+- Special preload
+- My custom
+- Cdt engineering

-8. Please make sure it is in "Download Only" mode else be ready to buy new motherboard.
+9. Please make sure it is in "Download Only" mode else be ready to buy new motherboard.

-9. Press Green Download Button.
+10. Press Green Download Button.

-10. After flashing a "Green Checkmark" will appear like this:
+11. After flashing a "Green Checkmark" will appear like this:

 ![Flashing Done](flash_output.jpg)

-11. Remove USB Cable, wait 10 seconds and hold power button.
+12. Remove USB Cable, wait 10 seconds and hold power button.

-12. Enjoy!!
+13. Enjoy!!

 ### Credits ~
 - Jash Gro for original guide.